wacai/json-template-renderer/README.md

 Please see the [white.list](white.list), which contains accessible static resources suffix list.

+Using `-Dwhite.list=/path/to/white.list` to specify your customized white list.

 ## Choose other model

 The name of model file would be some of template as default, like `home.jsp` with `home.json`.